 The best way to control anxiety is to avoid having a panic attack.
 This is easier said than done.
 Many people find that micro-dosing with cannabis throughout the day also effectively helps to control their anxiety levels.
 Micro-dosing can be done using tinctures, edibles, or by vaping.

 Thanks to the legality of cannabis growing across the country and around the world, there are countless anecdotal stories coming to light from those who have successfully treated their anxiety with cannabis.
-A simple Google search could totally change your perception about using anything other than cannabis to treat your anxiety moving forward!Posted: Thursday, August 30th, 10:09pm a month ago
+A simple Google search could totally change your perception about using anything other than cannabis to treat your anxiety moving forward!Posted: Thursday, August 30th, 10:09pm 3 months ago

 James has a passion for wordsmithing content specific to the cannabis community, culture, and industry.
 This father of seven spends all his time writing about the plant he loves.
 James believes that cannabis should be an essential part of everyone's life but, this doesn't mean that everyone has to get stoned to do this.
 Only through education and sharing the stories of the community can we help to tear down the negative walls of stigmas and stereotypes that cannabis has received or the last 80 years.
 James likes to say, "A single seed can tip the scales, be the seed."